 Directions: Blend all ingredients together in a glass bottle.
 To use, rub the massage oil into the areas of discomfort and allow to absorb into the skin.
 2% dilution.

 Let this blend of pain relief oils soothe the stress and tension in your muscles away!

 Directions: Add oils into rollerball bottle and fill rest of bottle with jojoba oil (or favorite carrier oil).
 To use, roll on tense muscles for relief.
 5% dilution.

 Pain Relief Diffuser Blend

-Peppermint oil is cooling and comforting Blend that is calming and helps to reduce stress.
+Peppermint oil is cooling and comforting.
+This pain relief blend is actually for the diffuser, its scent is calming and helps to reduce stress.

 Directions: Add essential oils to your aromatherapy diffuser with required water for your machine.

 Essential oils are great because not only do they make you feel good physically but mentally as well.
 I love having them around since they have so many benefits like clearing the air of bad odors and improving moods by releasing calming scents in your home or office!

 We are frequently asked what essential oil brand we like, here are some of our favorites: